Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Convergence

 for some matrices $S\in\R^{n\times d}$, $P\in\R^{d\times n}$ and $U\in\R^{d\times d}$.
 In certain cases, this iteration can be analyzed with existing theory.
 For instance, if $S$ is symmetric positive definite, $P = I$ and $U = \theta I$ for some $\theta \in (0,1]$, then this is an averaged fixed point iteration of a resolvent in the metric given by the symmetric kernel $SUP = \theta S$.
-However, for general frugal splitting operators, $SUP$ is only rarely symmetric, especially when considering frugal splitting operators with minimal lifting.
-In fact, a minimal $p$-kernel can be symmetric\footnote{ These symmetric minimal kernels correspond to the kernels used in the proximal point method and Douglas--Rachford splitting, respectively. } only when $n=1$ or $n=2$ , see the proof of \cref{cor:fo-minlift-several}.
-For this reason we will derive sufficient convergence conditions without any symmetry requirements on the kernel under the following assumption. \begin{ass} Let $A = (A_1,\dots,A_n)\in\ops_n^F$ be such that the following hold \begin{enum_roman} \item $\zer \sum_{i=1}^n A_i \neq \emptyset$, \item $A_i$ is $\beta_i$-cocoercive for all $i \in F$. \end{enum_roman} For this $A$, define two diagonal matrices $B \in \R^{n\times n}$ and $B^\dagger \in \R^{n\times n}$ where $B_{i,i} = \beta_i$ and $B^\dagger_{i,i} = \beta_i^{-1}$ for all $i \in F$.
-All other elements of the matrices are zero. \end{ass} Cocoercivity of the forward evaluated operators is a standard setting for proving convergence of forward-backward like methods.
+For general frugal splitting operators, $SUP$ may be non-symmetric, invalidating application of existing convergence results.
+Therefore, we will derive sufficient convergence conditions, without symmetry requirements on the kernel, under the following assumption. \begin{ass} Let $A = (A_1,\dots,A_n)\in\ops_n^F$ be such that the following hold \begin{enum_roman} \item $\zer \sum_{i=1}^n A_i \neq \emptyset$, \item $A_i$ is $\beta_i$-cocoercive for all $i \in F$. \end{enum_roman} For this $A$, let $B \in \R^{n\times n}$ and $B^\dagger \in \R^{n\times n}$ be such that $B_{i,i} = \beta_i$ and $B^\dagger_{i,i} = \beta_i^{-1}$ for all $i \in F$, with all other elements of the matrices equal to zero. \end{ass} \ifdefined\shortversion \else Cocoercivity of the forward evaluated operators is a standard setting for proving convergence of forward-backward like methods.
 However, there exist frugal splitting operators whose fixed point iterations converge under only Lipschitz assumptions on the operator used for forward evaluations.
 An example of this, that does not have minimal lifting, is the forward-reflected-backward splitting \cite{malitskyForwardBackwardSplittingMethod2020}.

-Since inverses of cocoercive operators are strongly monotone, primal-dual operators for tuples that satisfy \cref{ass:coco} have the following strong-monotonicity-like property. \begin{lem} Let $F \subset \{1,\dots,n\}$, $p \in \{1,\dots,n\}\setminus F$ and let $A \in \ops_n^F$ satisfy \cref{ass:coco}, then
+\fi Since inverses of cocoercive operators are strongly monotone, primal-dual operators for tuples that satisfy \cref{ass:coco} have the following strong-monotonicity-like property. \begin{lem} Let $F \subset \{1,\dots,n\}$, $p \in \{1,\dots,n\}\setminus F$ and let $A \in \ops_n^F$ satisfy \cref{ass:coco}, then